synnaxlabs/synnax/client/ts/api/client.api.md

     readonly type: string;
 }

+// Warning: (ae-missing-release-tag) "Client" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 class Client_4 implements AsyncTermSearcher<string, Key, Channel> {
     constructor(frameClient: framer.Client, retriever: Retriever, client: UnaryClient, writer: Writer_2);
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-tag-should-not-have-braces) The TSDoc tag "@see" is not an inline tag; it must not be enclosed in "{ }" braces
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
     // Warning: (ae-forgotten-export) The symbol "CreateOptions" needs to be exported by the entry point index.d.ts create(channel: NewPayload, options?: CreateOptions): Promise<Channel>;
-    create(channels: NewPayload[], options?: CreateOptions): Promise<Channel[]>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen create(channels: NewPayload[], options?: CreateOptions): Promise<Channel[]>;
     // (undocumented)
     createDebouncedBatchRetriever(deb?: number): Retriever;